crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 = 2.6.0 =
 * Enhancement: Added support to treat submissions with blacklisted emails as spam.
-* Enhancement: Added the abilty to include * for wildcards anywhere in the blacklisted address or domain.
+* Enhancement: Added the ability to include * for wildcards anywhere in the blacklisted address or domain.

 = 2.5.6 =
 * Fix PHP error under PHP 8+